simranjeetsinghsomal/IT5016_Programming-Principles-Research/README.md

 - `Inheritance`: A Python code showcasing inheritance in object-oriented programming.
 - `Exception Handling`: A Python code with exception handling for division by zero.

-  ## Inspired Codes
+  ## Game
-- `Fibonacci Series`: A Python code demonstrating the Fibonacci series using dynamic programming.
+- `Turtlerace`: This code creates a simple turtle race game where each turtle starts from the left side of the screen and moves forward randomly until one of them reaches the right side.

 ## Principles and Concepts